-Incidence has been estimated to be at least 1/400,000 births with 95% of patients being female.
+Annual incidence has been estimated to be at least 1/400,000 births with 95% of patients being female.

-Congenital ichthyosiform erythroderma is the typical neonatal manifestation.
+'Congenital ichthyosiform erythroderma is the typical neonatal manifestation.
 Erythema is usually generalized while hyperkeratotic scales generally follow Blaschko's lines and tend to fade during a period of weeks to months.
-In older children, ichthyosis following Blaschko's lines is the most frequent clinical finding (95% of cases), and it improves with age.
+In older children, ichthyosis following Blaschko's lines is the most frequent clinical finding (95% of cases) and it improves with age.
 Hyperkeratosis, especially involving hair follicles, and late atrophy appear at sites of previous scaling, typically in a follicular pattern (atrophoderma vermiculata; see this term).
 Follicular atrophoderma is particularly common on the trunk, forearms and dorsal aspect of the hands.
 Patchy areas of cicatricial alopecia are common.
 Asymmetric shortening of the limbs, usually affecting the humerus and femur, together with CDP, are the most common skeletal abnormalities.
-Facial dysmorphism (low nasal bridge, frontal bossing, hypertelorism and high arched palate) is common.
+Facial dysmorphism (low nasal bridge, frontal bossing, hypertelorism, high arched palate) is common.
 Joint contractures affecting the hips, hands and feet are frequent.
 Talus valgus and other deformities may be seen.
 The vertebral column exhibits moderate to severe scoliosis and short stature is common.
 Most patients (60%) suffer from cataracts (mainly unilateral), which may be congenital or appear early in life.
 Microphthalmia, microcornea and epicanthus have been reported.
-Intelligence is normal.
+Intelligence is normal.'

 Diagnosis of CDPX2 relies on clinical, biochemical and genetic tests.
 CDP, usually consisting of epiphyseal stippling, is the fundamental radiological finding.
 Biochemical analyses show increased levels of 8(9) cholestenol and 8-dehydrocholesterol.
 Molecular testing for EBP mutations confirms diagnosis.

-Differential diagnoses include CDPX1; RCDP; chondrodysplasia punctata, tibia-metacarpal type; CHILD syndrome; systemic lupus erythematosus (see these terms); vitamin K deficiencies, and MEND syndrome.
+'Differential diagnoses include CDPX1; RCDP; chondrodysplasia punctata, tibia-metacarpal type; CHILD syndrome; systemic lupus erythematosus; MEND syndrome (see these terms), and vitamin K deficiencies.'

 Prenatal diagnosis and preimplantation genetic diagnosis may be an option for families with a known disease-causing mutation.